Varshaa-2499/Varshaa-2499_PowerBi_Capstone_Project/README.md

 🔹Project Overview

 This project explores the Amazon Prime Movies & TV Shows dataset using Power BI to uncover trends and insights about the content available on the platform.
-The dashboard provides a visual summary of titles, genres, countries, and release trends, helping to understand the distribution and evolution of Amazon Prime’s content library.
+The dashboard provides a visual summary of titles, genres, directors, and ratings, helping to understand the distribution and evolution of Amazon Prime’s content library.

 🔹 Objectives